HajimeTaira/2D-3D-Semantics/README.md

 **Semantic:**
 Semantic images come in two variants, `semantic` and `semantic_pretty`.
 They both include information from the point cloud annotations, but only the `semantic` version should be used for learning.
 The `semantic` images have RGB images which are direct 24-bit base-256 integers which contain an index into `/assets/semantic_labels.json`.
 Pixels where the data is missing are encoded with the color #0D0D0D which is larger than the `len( labels )`.

+### Raw Sensor data:
+The raw data from the Matterport sensors is also included in the `raw` folder.
+The Matterport camera contains 3 sensors at different pitches, and rotates 60 degrees at a time to complete a 360-degree sweep.
+We make available both the raw RGB images and also the raw depth images which can be stitched together to make a mesh, or else used independently.

 ## Tools
 This repository provides some basic tools for interacting with the dataset.
 Pull requests are welcome!